-When your genoa is completely unfurled for sailing, the aft edge of the genoa car should be 8'-8" / 2642mm aft of the outer shroud.
+When your genoa is completely unfurled for sailing, the forward edge of the genoa car should be 9'-9 1/2" / 2984mm aft of the outer shroud.
 This will be your 'all-purpose' lead position.
-See picture to middle right.
+(See picture at middle right)

-- This will be appropriate for wind strengths of 7-12 knots true wind. - Sailing in less than 7 knots of true wind move the lead position forward one hole making the genoa more powerful for these conditions. - In more than 12 knots of wind, you may move the lead aft one hole (depowering the sail slightly) or begin to consider reefing the headsail. - The genoa should be sheeted so that there is sufficient tension on the sail to bring the leech to between 2"-6" / 50-150mm from the tip of the lower spreader and the sail should be between 3"-6" / 75-150mm outside the shroud base.
-The sail will be inside the upper spreader as shown in the photo at right.
+- This will be appropriate for wind strengths of 7-12 knots true wind. - Sailing in less than 7 knots of true wind move the lead position forward one hole making the genoa more powerful for these conditions. - In more than 12 knots of wind, you may move the lead aft one hole (de-powering the sail slightly) or begin to consider reefing the headsail. - The genoa should be sheeted so that there is sufficient tension on the sail to bring the leech to between 2"-6" / 50-150mm from the tip of the lower spreader and the sail should be between 3"-6" / 75-150mm outside the shroud base.
+The sail will be inside the upper spreader as shown in the top photo at right.